vitringr/vault/nodes/Memory Management.md

 ## Requesting Memory

-Programs request memory allocation from the [[Operating System]].
+Programs can request memory from the [[Operating System]].

 If there is enough memory available, the operating system allocates a chunk of memory for the program to use.

 Programs can later request additional memory if needed.

-Requesting additional memory affect performance.

-## Common Issues

-#wip
+**Performance Impact**: Memory requests are expensive and can degrade performance.